shounic/docs/test.md

 * gray scout bonk -> no miss particle effects (but the slow works)
 * caber works fine vs both teams, nothing happens vs a gray

+* crit rockets on gray become purple, because monoculous??
+* monoculous is not friendly if you are gray

 # taunt kills
 * they seem to work fine
 * except scorch shot, + the flare strangeness with people being close or far